2lindell/advent/docs/source.txt

 [O25]The beanstalk is a not scenery climbable backdrop with printed name "[if height of plant is tall]top of 12-foot-tall beanstalk[otherwise]huge beanstalk".
 Understand "plant/stalk/bean/giant/tiny/little/murmuring/twelve/foot/tall/bellowing" as the beanstalk.
-To describe the beanstalk:
+Rule for writing a paragraph about the beanstalk:
 	if height of plant is tall, say [D1]"The top of a 12-foot-tall beanstalk is poking out of the west pit.";
 	otherwise say [D2]"There is a huge beanstalk growing out of the west pit up to the hole."
-Rule for writing a paragraph about the beanstalk: describe the beanstalk.
 Instead of examining the beanstalk:
-	describe the beanstalk;
+	carry out the writing a paragraph about activity with the beanstalk;
 	rule succeeds.
 Instead of climbing the beanstalk:
 	if height of plant is huge, try climbing the plant;